Jiayi21/DVR3D-python-interface/DVR3Dinterface/configs/README.md

 Each **line** must have a **type**.
 There are 4 types available for 4 differnt scheme of input: "PRT", "VAL", "TITLE" and "CUS"

+And a "OUTPUT_FILES" block specify which fort.X files will be renamed and saved.

 ## Line Type
 ### 1. PRT
 ~~~~